 Potty Training Children enrolled in our program must be potty trained.
 If they are close to being trained and the parents are working with them at home, we are willing to assist the child at school.
 Potty training is easiest when things are the same at home and at school.
 Do not send your child to school in cloth underwear until they have been going dry for at least a whole weekend, if not a whole week.

-Meals We do not serve meals during the four-hour classes.
-The children may have a small snack after our outside adventure.
-If your child is here for full day classes, they will be served lunch and an afternoon snack.
-If your child has a food allergy, please send something appropriate for that small snack so they aren’t left out.
+Meals The children will have a small snack during our outside adventures.
+If your child is here for full day classes, please pack them a lunch each day.
+If it needs to be refrigerated, let us know at drop off.
+If your child has a food allergy, please send something for snack times, as well.

 Medicine If a child requires medicine on a regular basis, please give children the medicine at home.
 We have a very busy schedule and there is not time to stop and give children medication.
 If the child requires an inhaler for emergencies, please send it in their backpack daily with their name on it.

 Pets We have two dogs.
-They are inside dogs.
 They very loving animals and the kids love them.
 They are kept in the kennel or in a separate area most of the time.
 Children may have contact with them at times and we will always wash our hands afterwards.

 Reporting Child Abuse I am required by law to report any signs of child abuse.
 If you suspect a child is being abused or neglected, call 1-800-252-5400 to make a report.